xatkit-bot-platform/xatkit/README.md

 Xatkit has been created to reduce boilerplate code, complex API understanding, and technical details to facilitate the definition and deployment of your bots.
 Xatkit helps you focus on what really matters: **the conversation logic you want to embed in your chatbot**.

-To do so, we have baked a **chatbot-specific definition language** to specify user intentions, receive events (so yours bot can also be proactive!), and bind them to computable actions following powerful [state machine semantics](https://xatkit.com/chatbot-dsl-state-machines-xatkit-language/).
+To do so, we have baked a **chatbot-specific definition language** to specify user intentions, receive events (your bots can also be proactive!), and bind them to computable actions following powerful [state machine semantics](https://xatkit.com/chatbot-dsl-state-machines-xatkit-language/).
 The produced chatbot *specification* is handled by the **Xatkit Runtime Engine**, which automatically manages its deployment and execution.
-See some [examples](https://xatkit.com/chatbot-examples/) of what you can do with Xatkit!
+See some [examples](https://xatkit.com/chatbot-examples/) of what you can do with Xatkit!.
+Reuse the existing platforms (or add your own) to make your bot *talk* with external services (Slack, GitHub, websites,...).

 ![Overview](https://raw.githubusercontent.com/wiki/xatkit-bot-platform/xatkit/img/overview.png)